eyeonus/Trade-Dangerous/README.md

     --all
     -A
       Shows all items including those not currently available at the station.

+    --use-demand
+    -D
+      Enables editing of the "demand" column.

     --editor <executable name or path>
       e.g. --editor "C:\Program Files\WibbleEdit\WibbleEdit.exe"